 Transfer of notes

 When you leave the University, we are happy to transfer your medical file to your next doctor.
 We do not transfer any notes to other parties without your consent.
-Generally, the transfer of notes is arranged between your new practice and Student Health—patients do not have to actively collect and deliver this information.
+Generally, the transfer of notes is arranged between your new practice and Student Health (Counselling notes are excluded)—patients do not have to actively collect and deliver this information.

 If you have any concerns about confidentiality and information access, discuss this with your health professional.

 Statistics, quality improvement, research